Back to GE CYNC Guides

 Check Total Wattage Load

 Add up the wattage of all bulbs on the dimmer circuit.
-Ensure the total does not exceed the dimmer maximum rating typically 300W for LED.
-Also ensure at least one bulb meets the minimum load requirement.
+Make sure the total does not exceed the dimmer maximum rating typically 300W for LED.
+Also make sure at least one bulb meets the minimum load requirement.

 Quick Solutions